tripdog/bootcamp/README.md

 ---
 ## CSS in JSX

-The easiest way to add CSS to JSX is to simply use classes.
+:heavy_check_mark: The easiest way to add CSS to JSX is to simply use classes.

 Here's an example of how it will look when you apply classes to a bit of JSX with html syntax:
 ```